appcircleio/appcircle-docusaurus/docs/account/my-organization/security/index.md

 # Security

-The "Security" section in Appcircle connects essential tools and services like Authentication, Authorization, Credentials Integrations.
-Securely manage API keys, control access, and receive timely alerts through integrations with tools like Slack and email, ensuring a streamlined and secure workflow.
+The "Security" section in Appcircle connects essential tools and services like Authentication, Authorization, Credentials Security.
+Securely manage API keys, control access, and receive timely alerts through Security with tools like Slack and email, ensuring a streamlined and secure workflow.

 Current headlines and the actions you can complete are listed below: